 The right edge of the chart displays 120 monthly returns for the January 2005 sell date starting with the January 1995 buy date return (back left corner) and ending with the December 2004 buy date return (front right corner).
 Some returns are profitable (green) and others are not (red).

 The slice of returns with the highest return (1,643%) is in the center of the chart.
 The slice runs front to back.
 It displays profitable returns that result from buying at all buy prices before the August 2000 peak and selling at the peak.
 All returns are green for this slice.
 And most returns are green for sell dates just prior to and just after the peak date.

 The largest area of unprofitable returns (red) located on the front right of the chart results from buying at relative high prices associated with the August 2000 peak.
 For example, the red returns that run from the peak sell date to the right edge of the chart result from buying at the peak and selling at subsequent lower prices.
 The surrounding red slices result from buying just prior to or just after the peak.

 Selling at the Bottom Returns

 The large area of unprofitable returns (red) includes returns resulting from selling at the September 2002 bottom formed after the peak.
 For example, the longest slice of red returns that run from the front to back results from selling at the bottom.
 The surrounding red slices result from selling just prior to or just after the bottom.

 The small green area in the front right of the chart includes profitable returns resulting from buying at the 2002 bottom and selling later.

 The small red areas along the diagonal of the flat area represent short-term unprofitable returns.

-3D Surface Plot of Returns: Cyclical Price Pattern for Lam Research
+3D Surface Chart of Returns: Cyclical Price Pattern for Lam Research

-3D Surface Plot of Returns: Upside Downside Price Pattern for Chipotle Mexican Grill
+3D Surface Chart of Returns: Upside Downside Price Pattern for Chipotle Mexican Grill

 Price Patterns: Price Upside Percent Profitable Returns